Whitesheep18/kidsndogs/reports/README.md

 >
 > Answer:

 In our project, we have implemented a robust containerization and deployment strategy using Docker to encapsulate prediction models, prediction API, and model training processes.
-This strategy enables seamless execution both locally and on the Google Cloud platform, offering flexibility and scalability.
-Our workflow includes automated builds triggered by GitHub updates, while manual building and registry push options cater to users' and our convenience.
+This strategy enables seamless execution both locally and on the Google Cloud platform, offering scalability.
+Our workflow includes automated builds triggered by GitHub updates, while manual building and registry push options offer flexibility.

 *Overview of Dockerfiles*